This is it… This is everything that I use or have used to build my business!

 – This is, hands down my favourite program that I have invested in.
 It has made a huge difference to me, my family and my business and I’m pretty sure I wouldn’t have got this far without this!
 I am always happy to answer questions about the bootcamp and I have a Q&A video HERE

 Marie Forleo’s B-school

 was also a game changer.
 The content is great but more than that the community rocks.
 I finally found people like me!
 Who knew that they existed?
-Finding a tribe of like minded people is key to your success.
-B-school has grown considerable since I joined up, amazing friendships have been formed and business partnerships have been made.
+Finding a tribe of like-minded people is key to your success.
+B-school has grown considerably since I joined up, amazing friendships have been formed and business partnerships have been made.

 Software, Apps, Plugins and all that jazz…

 My company is internet based, therefore the bulk of my expenses go on software and plugins.
 These are the ones I use all the time and recommend.
 Many are free, those that are paid are not expensive.

 – I love me a bit of gmail!
 I have numerous email accounts but I have them all set up so they all go through one mail gmail account.
 From the one account I have everything filtered and I can send out emails that look like they come from my biz accounts.
 All very simple and everything is in one place.

 – I use this more as a data storage system, I prefer to write guest posts and the such here.
 I used slides for presentation and making pretty PDFs (easier than Docs).
 I also use Sheets for basic account keeping and tracking my sales/social media stats etc. Forms are brilliant for questionnaires, you can design the form to match your branding and there are numerous types of question plus unlimited amount of questions.